Some people are confused about why there are simple wooden boxes in their local gyms. However, plyo boxes can be used for a variety of exercises.

 - Squat down and place your hands flat on the ground.

 - Kick back your feet so you are in a plank position.
-Your arms should be stretched.
+Your arms should be slightly less than stretched.

 - Lower your body by folding your elbows until your face is close to the floor.
 Your arms should be at an angle of about 45 degrees to your sides during this movement.
 Also make sure you keep your back straight.